gloveboxes/Raspberry-Pi-Python-Environment-Monitor-with-the-Pimoroni-Enviro-Air-Quality-PMS5003-Sensor/README.md

 | ---- | ---|
 | ![](resources\sydney-height-of-bush-fires.jpg) | Readings for PM 2.5 and PM 10 approx 1000.
 Healthy levels should be between 0 ~ 10. ![](resources/pm-readings-dec-10-2019.png) |

-This is Sydney on a clear day, taken in May 2020, alas, during the COVID-19 Pandemic lock down.
+This is Sydney on a clear day, the photo was taken in May 2020, alas, during the COVID-19 Pandemic lock down.
+On the upside there is close to zero air polution.

 ![](resources/sydney-height-of-pandemic.jpg)